redherd-project/redherd-framework/README.md

 <br><br>

 <div align="left">
-RedHerd is a collaborative and serverless framework for orchestrating a geographically distributed group of assets capable of <del>conducting</del> simulating complex Offensive Cyberspace Operations (OCOs).
+RedHerd is a collaborative and serverless framework for orchestrating a geographically distributed group of assets capable of <del>conducting</del> simulating complex offensive cyberspace operations.
 </div>

 </td>